joequant/scms/doc/patent-simulation.md

 1. An information system that allows a user to enter the relevant data into the information system as in claim 1.
  1. The said information system in claim 2 allows the entry and collection of scenario data.
  1. The said information system in claim 2 allows the entry and collection of external call data for interception.
+ 1. The said information system in claim 2 allows the entry of tags that identify an external call as per the previous sub-claim.
  1. The said information system in claim 2 allows the entry and collection of notes.
  1. The said information system in claim 2 integrates with the information system in claim 1.
 1. An information system that generates reports and visualizations of simulation results of the said information system in claim 1.